Carnuntum/tts/README.md

 <br><br>
 Requirements: <br>
 - python tts package (pip install tts or see documentation for coqui TTS)
-- for cuda a feasable gpu
+- for cuda a feasable gpu and installed cuda framework (see respective documentation)
 - ffmpeg

 For different tts/vocoder models see the documentation for coqui TTS.